Documentation

 4. Checkout UI sends an Authorization request to the Checkout API.

-5. Checkout API encapsulates two requests to the Gateway API.
+5. Checkout API sends two requests to the Gateway API:

 Implementing a Payment App

-If you are implementing a new payment method in your Payment App, please contact the VTEX Support Team to add it to the VTEX backend.
+If you're implementing a new payment method in your Payment App, contact the VTEX Support Team to add it to the VTEX backend.

 Step 1: Setting up the development environment